 Introduction to Prudence Concept in Accounting

-Prudence concept in accounting (also known as conservatism) is a fundamental accounting concept which is based on the conservative approach of estimating the liabilities, expenses losses (i.e. cash outflow side) in a proactive manner and of estimating the assets, revenues and profits (i.e. cash inflow side) in a retroactive manner so that the liabilities are not understated and assets are not overstated.
+Prudence concept in accounting (also known as conservatism) is a fundamental accounting concept that is based on the conservative approach of estimating the liabilities, expenses losses (i.e. cash outflow side) in a proactive manner and of estimating the assets, revenues, and profits (i.e. cash inflow side) in a retroactive manner so that the liabilities are not understated and assets are not overstated.

 Explanation

-- Prudence concept is the fundamental concept of accounting which states that the liabilities, expenses, and losses should never be understated.
+- The prudence concept is the fundamental concept of accounting which states that the liabilities, expenses, and losses should never be understated.

-- On the very other hand, prudence states that the revenues, profits, and assets should not be overstated.
+- On the very other hand, prudence states that revenues, profits, and assets should not be overstated.
 Why so?
 Let’s discuss this.
-If you start overstating the income side, then the probable profit you at which you arrive at, will be on the higher side.
+If you start overstating the income side, then the probable profit which you arrive at will be on the higher side.
 Higher profits give fake confidence to investors.
 In the wake of higher profits, why the cash flows are still low?
-Year on year, it will show that the organization is incapable to recover its revenue.
+Year after year, it will show that the organization is incapable to recover its revenue.
 This also shows an inappropriate picture of current assets.
 So, as to avoid this situation, the assumption of prudence helps around.

 - Prudence increases the confidence of various stakeholders.
-It is a conservative approach of accounting since it is proactive only in respect of accounting for losses, expenses, and liabilities.
+It is a conservative approach to accounting since it is proactive only in respect of accounting for losses, expenses, and liabilities.

 Examples of Prudence Concept in Accounting